 Camping wild and free on Dartmoor

-Exercising our fragile, threatened right to sleep under the stars, we hike high on to the moor before pitching our tent in the dying light.
+Exercising our fragile, threatened right to sleep under the stars, we hike high on to the moor before pitching our tent in the fading light.

 G and I camped wild on Dartmoor for the first time when he was just five years old.
 Since then we’ve returned twice more: last year and this.
 It’s becoming a ritual, one which draws us deeper into the romance of walking and sleeping on the wild, free moor.